-All tuition-paying students are charged compulsory non-academic incidental fees are compulsory for all students.
-These include fees for student societies and for campus-based services (e.g. Student Services, Student Affairs, Health Services, Hart House and the Athletics Centre).
+Non-academic incidental fees are compulsory for all students.
+These include fees for student societies and for campus-based services (i.e., Student Services, Student Affairs, Health Services, Hart House and the Athletics Centre).
 Incidental fees for full-time students range from approximately $1,500 to $2,300 and depend on the college you are admitted to.

 Cost of Living